 As we are in a world of many ways to communicate to your audience, we should always make sure to bring value and be consistent of what your company represents.
 Because we want newsletters to be an added value to our communication, it’s important we also bring them something different and exclusive.

-- Would I open this email based on subject?
+Would I open this email based on the subject?

 Start with a strategy, collect topics, new products or releases that are on your timeline.
 Have a media library set up, so you can have all the means needed to send out successful campaigns easily and with less effort.